kolenyo2099/Obsidian-OSINT-Entity-Extractor/README.md

 ### Option B: Manual install (no coding required)

 GitHub tip: On the Release page, scroll to **Assets**.
 Download `main.js` and `manifest.json` from Assets.
-Ignore "Source code (zip)" — Obsidian needs the individual files.
+Ignore "Source code (zip)" ï¿½ Obsidian needs the individual files.

 | Step | What to do | Notes / common mistakes |
 |---:|---|---|